Tarneit

 Tarneit (/'tɑːnit/) is a suburb in Melbourne, Victoria, Australia, 25 km west of Melbourne's Central Business District, located within the City of Wyndham local government area.
 Tarneit recorded a population of 56,370 at the 2021 census.

 Located near another emerging suburb, Truganina, Tarneit is estimated to increase to a population of over 63,000 by 2031.

 History

 The Boonwurrung people of the Kulin nation were the first inhabitants of the area now known as Tarneit.

-European settlement of the area dates to the 1830s when Tarneit was used as agricultural grazing land.
+European settlement of the area dates to the 1830s, when Tarneit was used as agricultural grazing land.
 Tarneit was named when it was surveyed in 1839–1840 and comes from the Wathaurong word for the colour white.

-Tarneit remained rural and sparsely populated until large scale residential subdivision began in earnest until the early 2000s.
+Tarneit remained rural and sparsely populated until large scale residential subdivision began in earnest in the early 2000s.
 The road network was largely planned in a square mile grid pattern and still forms the basis of the arterial road network today.

 One of the few European cultural heritage sites in Tarneit is Doherty's House on Dohertys Road, built of bluestone in the 1870s.
 Although gutted by a 1969 fire, the walls and chimney remain standing.
 The Council plans to repair the building and turn it into a café.